 Indian Goverment is the owner of Syndicate Bank.
 Syndicate Bank Limited, headquartered in the university town of Manipal, India.

-The foundation of Syndicate Bank, laid by Upendra Ananth Pai, T M A Pai, and Varman Kuduva.
+The foundation of Syndicate Bank was laid by Upendra Ananth Pai, T M A Pai, and Varman Kuduva.
 The initial capitation of the firm was laid with just Rs.
 8000/-.
 In fact, the primary objective of the organization was to extend financial support to the local weavers hurt by the stress in the handloom industry over mobilizing petty savings from the community.

 The bank collected as low as 2 annas every day at the doorsteps of the depositors completed by its Agents following its Pigmy Deposit Scheme started in 1928.
 Even today the scheme exists, and under the scheme alone bank collects more than 2 Crores today.
-The bank, nationalized on 19 July 1969 along with 13 major commercial banks of India, by the Government of India.
+The bank was nationalized on 19 July 1969 along with 13 major commercial banks of India, by the Government of India.

 About The Syndicate Bank Limited Wiki

 | Upendra Ananth Pai, T M A Pai, and Vaman Srinivas Kudva.

 ||Active (merged with Canara bank in 2020)|

 Details of the owner of Syndicate Bank(Wiki)

 Syndicate Bank, owned by Indian Government.
 Since the date, the bank got nationalized.